G20 Leaders Endorse Irena Recommendations For Global Renewable Energy Adoption

+(MENAFN- Dubai PR Network) G20 Leaders Endorse IRENA Recommendations for Global Renewable Energy Adoption

+Leaders at the G20 Summit Agree to Triple total Renewable Energy Capacity and Underscore Global Need for Over USD 4 Trillion of Annual Investments Until 2030

-ABU DHABI, 11th September, 2023 (WAM) -- G20 leaders agreed to accelerate efforts to triple global renewable energy capacity by 2030, aligning with recommendations from the International Renewable Energy Agency (IRENA) on how the world can move in line with the Paris Agreement targets.
+Abu Dhabi, 11 September 2023 - G20 leaders agreed to accelerate efforts to triple global renewable energy capacity by 2030, aligning with recommendations from the International Renewable Energy Agency (IRENA) on how the world can move in line with the Paris Agreement targets.

-In a declaration adopted on Saturday, the Group cites a joint report between IRENA and India's G20 Presidency, titled "Low-Cost Financing for Energy Transitions", which estimates a need for over US$ 4 trillion in annual investments by 2030.
+In a declaration adopted on Saturday, the Group cites a joint report between IRENA and India's G20 Presidency, titled 'Low-Cost Financing for Energy Transitions', which estimates a need for over USD 4 trillion in annual investments by 2030.

 IRENA's“Low-Cost Financing for Energy Transitions” report, developed in close collaboration with India's Ministry of New and Renewable Energy (MNRE), provides a toolbox to increase the availability of low-cost capital in G20 countries and beyond.